Menu

 Effectiveness of the Governing Body

-Each Governor has a designated link role and is responsible for matters undertaking monitoring work relating to that role and reporting to Governing Body meetings on that work.
-These link governor roles cover Safeguarding, Disadvantaged Children, Curriculum, Finance, Religious Education, and Health and Safety.
-As part of these roles, and sometimes for other reasons, governors are involved in a wide range of in-school monitoring visits and reports on these are usually made to the next FGB meeting after the visit concerned.
+The Governing Body operates a link governor structure, whereby governors have a designated area of responsibility to conduct monitoring work on behalf of the Governing Body.
+In 2024-25, these link governor roles covered Safeguarding, Disadvantaged Children (including Special Educational Needs and Disabilities and Pupil Premium), Curriculum, Finance, Religious Education, and Health and Safety.
+As part of these roles, and sometimes for other reasons, governors are involved in a wide range of in-school monitoring visits and reports on these are made to the next FGB meeting after the visit concerned.
+One example, is that a governor usually shadows the book looks carried out by school leaders on several occasions per term.
+Governors also monitor several collective worship sessions, a year, both in school and church.

 We are aware of the skills that each Governor brings to the school and those areas in which we are short.
-We seek external advice and guidance to help in these areas, including the engagement of Associate Governors, and as far as possible recruit Governors with appropriate skills to fill our vacancies.
-We ensure that governors have access to relevant training and development activities in order to maximise their effectiveness as a governor and the effectiveness of the governing body as a whole.
+We seek external advice and guidance to help in these areas, including the periodic engagement of Associate Members, and as far as possible recruit governors with appropriate skills to fill our vacancies.
+We ensure that governors have access to relevant training and development activities, and that new governors are supported by more experienced governors, to maximise their effectiveness as a governor and the effectiveness of the governing body as a whole.

 Ensuring effective safeguarding arrangements at the school is of the utmost importance for Governors.
-During 2022-23 the Governing Body committed to all governors receiving annual training focused on the safeguarding role of governors.
-All governors completed that training last year and a training plan for 2023-24 is in place.
-The link governor responsible for Safeguarding conducted regular school monitoring visits throughout the year, reporting to each FGB meeting on their work.
+During 2024-25 the Governing Body again ensured that all governors receiving training focused on the safeguarding role of governors and the link governor responsible for Safeguarding conducted regular school monitoring visits throughout the year, reporting to each FGB meeting on their work.
+The local authority’s annual review of our safeguarding practices in 2024-25, shadowed by the Safeguarding Link Governor, concluded that the practices were very robust.

 Meet the Governors